Sobolev differentiable stochastic flows for SDEs with singular coefficients: Applications to the transport equation: Introduction

-Another important issue in the study of SDE`s with (bounded) measurable coefficients is the regularity of their solutions with respect to the initial data and the existence of stochastic flows.
-See \cite{Kunita}, \cite {MohammedScheutzow} for more information on the regularity of stochastic flows for SDE's, and \cite{MohammedScheutzowI}, \cite{MohammedScheutzowII} in the case of stochastic differential systems with memory.
-Using the method of stochastic characteristics, stochastic flows may be exploited to prove uniqueness of solutions of stochastic transport equations under weak regularity hypotheses on the drift coefficient $b$.
-See for example \cite {FlandoliGubinelliPriola}, where the authors use estimates of solutions of backward Kolmogorov equations to show the existence of a stochastic flow of diffeomorphisms with $\alpha ^{\shortmid }$-H\"{o}lder continuous derivatives for $\alpha ^{\shortmid }<\alpha $, where $b\in C([0,1];C_{b}^{\alpha }(\mathbb{R}^{d}))$, and $C_{b}^{\alpha }(\mathbb{R} ^{d})$ is the space of bounded $\alpha -$H\"{o}lder continuous functions.
-Surprisingly, a similar result also holds true, when $b\in L^{q}(0,1;L^{p}( \mathbb{R}^{d}))$ for $p,q$ such that $p\geq 2,q>2,\frac{d}{p}+\frac{2}{q}<1$ .
+Using the method of stochastic characteristics, stochastic flows may be employed to prove uniqueness of solutions of stochastic transport equations under weak regularity hypotheses on the drift coefficient $b$.
+See, for example, \cite{FlandoliGubinelliPriola}, where the authors use estimates of solutions of backward Kolmogorov equations to show the existence of a stochastic flow of diffeomorphisms with $\alpha^{\shortmid}$-H\"{o}lder continuous derivatives for $\alpha^{\shortmid}<\alpha$, where $b\in C([0,1];C_{b}^{\alpha}(\mathbb{R}^{d}))$, and $C_{b}^{\alpha}(\mathbb {R} ^{d})$ is the space of bounded $\alpha$-H\"{o}lder continuous functions.
+A similar result also holds true, when $b\in L^{q}([0,1];L^{p}( \mathbb{R}^{d}))$ for $p,q$ such that $p\geq2,q>2,\frac{d}{p}+\frac {2}{q}<1$ .
 See \cite{FedrizziFlandoli}.
-Here the authors construct, for any $\alpha \in (0,1)$, a stochastic flow of $\alpha $-H\"{o}lder continuous homeomorphisms for the SDE (\ref{SDE}).
-Furthermore, it is shown in \cite{FedrizziFlandoli} that the map
+Here, the authors construct, for any $\alpha\in (0,1)$, a stochastic flow of $\alpha$-H\"{o}lder continuous homeomorphisms for the SDE (\ref{SDE}).
+Furthermore, it is shown in \cite{FedrizziFlandoli} that the solution map